mshafiee/safecrypt/README.md

 # SafeCrypt

-SafeCrypt is a command-line tool for securely encrypting and decrypting folders using AES-256-GCM encryption.
+SafeCrypt is a command-line tool for securely encrypting and decrypting files and folders using AES-256-GCM encryption.
 The tool leverages Argon2 for key derivation to ensure strong encryption and secure password-based key management.
 The encrypted files can be stored either as individual files or within a ZIP container for easy distribution.

 ## Features